matgege/Projection-Space-Exploration/README.md

 # Projection-Space-Exploration
-Conway's Game of Life is sequential, here high-dimensional states are projected into the two-dimensional space, and connected, furthermore, meta-data is added to create 2-D visualizations.
+Conway's Game of Life is sequential, here high-dimensional states are projected into the two-dimensional space, and connected, furthermore, meta-data is added to create interactive 2D visualizations.

 ### Projection Figures